Projective Integral Updates for High-Dimensional Variational Inference: Analysis of Blocked Mean-Field Quadratures

 As intended, these evaluation nodes contain sigma points in the 1-2 block, as well as the 3-4, 5-6, and 7-8 blocks.
 However, we also obtained sigma points in the 1-6 and 2-5 blocks, since the permutations happen to have produced compatible pairings.

-\Cref{fig:extra_exact} shows how extra exactness for mixed quadratic basis functions varies with the block size of the partition.
-Within each block, the quadrature uses sigma points composed of the simplex vertices.
-Since a larger block size increases the number of permutations, the probability of realizing compatible permutations drops for larger blocks.
-Thus, the reduction in extra exactness can outweigh the increase in exactness within each block.
-This comparison also includes quadratures from \Cref{sub:quasirandom}, cross-polytope vertices in the Hadamard basis, which are discussed next.
+\Cref{fig:extra_exact} shows how extra exactness for mixed quadratic basis functions varies with the block size.
+Within each block, the quadrature uses sigma points composed of the simplex-polytope vertices.
+Since larger block sizes increase the number of permutations, the probability of realizing compatible permutations drops for larger blocks and the reduction in extra exactness can outweigh the increased exactness within each block.
+This comparison also includes quadratures from \Cref{sub:quasirandom} (i.e.~cross-polytope vertices in the Hadamard basis), which are discussed next.
 Each numerical experiment counts exact off-diagonal integrals on a $6000 \times 6000$ mean-field covariance matrix, which should all be zero, and the average over 100 trials is shown.